AprilWei001/NIM/README.md

     3.3 Remove the genotype data

-*step 3 is automated by first outputing the range of all pruned-in SNP (with `getSuisieRange.m`) then looping 3.1-3.3.*
+*step 3 is automated by first outputing the range of all pruned-in SNP (with `getSuisieRange.m`) then looping through 3.1-3.3.* with bash script

-4. Analyze all Susie output
+4. Analyze all Susie output with `getSusieStats.m`

 ```diff